andrewferrier/debugprint.nvim/README.md

 *   It knows which filetype you are working with when embedded inside another filetype, e.g. JavaScript-in-HTML, using Treesitter magic.

-*   In addition to normal mode, it provides keymappings for visual and operator-pending modes, so you can select variables visually and using motions respectively.
+*   It provides keymappings for visual and operator-pending modes, so you can select variables visually and using motions respectively.

 *   It provides commands to delete all debugging lines added to the current buffer as well as comment/uncomment those lines.